Vertical Cardboard Baler

 Compress cardboard on minimal floorspace

-The HSM V-Press 605 is available in a 230 V and a 400 V variant.
-This 230 V baler helps to reduce cardboard, mixed paper, or foils in an economical way.
+The HSM V-Press 605 is a compact, but powerful baler with more than 5 HP of pressing power.
+This 480 V baler helps to reduce the volume of cardboard, mixed paper, or foils in an economical way.
 Fill the chamber with cardboard waste and the machine starts the pressing process after the door is closed with the handwheel door lock.

 The keypad with text display shows the current status of the baling process.
 The cardboard bales are strapped with polyester tape and can be ejected automatically onto a pallet for easy transport.